spokestack/spokestack.io/content/docs/iOS/getting-started.md

 ## Integration

-In order for your app to accept voice input via Spokestack, it needs four things:
+In order for your app to use the various Spokestack features, it needs five things:

 1. The proper iOS permissions
-2. An active `AVAudioSession`
+1. An active `AVAudioSession`
+1. A free Spokestack account, with your very own API key and NLU.
-3. An instance of Spokestack's `SpeechPipeline`
+1. An instance of `Spokestack`
-4. Delegates to receive system events from `SpeechPipeline`
+1. An implementation of the `SpokestackDelegate` protocol

 ### 1. Permissions